Difference between On-Page and Off-Page SEO

-The practice of enhancing various front-end and back-end components of your website to better its position in search results and draw in more visitors is known as on-page SEO, also referred to as on-site SEO.
+The practice of enhancing various front-end and back-end components of your website to improve its position in search results and attract more visitors is known as on-page SEO, also referred to as on-site SEO.
 On-page SEO comprises content components, site architectural elements, and HTML elements.

 On-page SEO is essential since it tells Google about your website and how you create value for users and customers.
 It helps with website optimization for both human visitors and search engine robots.

-If you want your website to rank well and attract new visitors, it must be designed and published, as well as optimized for Google and other search engines.
+If you want your website to rank well and attract new visitors, it must be designed, published, and optimized for Google and other search engines.

 The changes you make to your website to optimize it are visible to visitors, unlike off-page and technical SEO factors, which are not always obvious.
 On-page SEO is known as “on-page.”

-On-page SEO is your responsibility; it’s essential that you execute it properly.
+On-page SEO is your responsibility; you must execute it properly.
 Let’s now discuss the components of on-page SEO.

 On-Page SEO Elements: